On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

 or equivalently,

-Now we construct a $V_1$-adjacency matching in $G-T$, as follows.
-For each edge $e$ in $E_2$, by the above claim, we can make a 2-group that consists of $e$ and an edge in $E_1$ that shares an end with $e$.
+Now we construct a $V_1$-adjacency matching in $G - E(T)$, as follows.
+For each edge $e$ in $E_2$, by the above claim, we can make a 2-group that consists of $e$ and an edge in $E_1$ that shares an end in $V_1$ with $e$ (note that this grouping will not put an edge in $E_1$ in two different 2-groups because if the edge $e$ in $E_2$ shares an end with an edge $e'$ in $E_1$, then $e'$ cannot share an end with any other edges in $E_2$).
 Besides the ends of the edges in $E_2$, there are $m_2 - 2|E_2|$ vertices in $F$ that are incident to two edges in $E_1$.
 For each $v$ of these vertices, we make a 2-group that consists of the two edges in $E_1$ that are incident to $v$.
-Note that this construction of 2-groups never re-uses any edges in $G-T$ more than once.
+Note that this construction of 2-groups never uses any edges in $G - E(T)$ more than once.
 Therefore, the construction gives $|E_2| + (m_2 - 2|E_2|) = m_2 - |E_2|$ disjoint 2-groups.
-We then make each of the rest edges in $G-T$ a 1-group.
-This gives a $V_1$-adjacency matching in $G-T$ that has $m_2 - |E_2|$ 2-groups.
+We then make each of the rest edges in $G - E(T)$ a 1-group.
+This gives a $V_1$-adjacency matching in $G - E(T)$ that has $m_2 - |E_2|$ 2-groups.
 By Inequality (\ref{eq1}) and by definition, we have